brimdata/zed/zng/docs/spec.md

 ## 3. ZNG Text Format

-The ZNG text format is a human-readable form that follows from the BZNG binary format.
+The ZNG text format is a human-readable form that follows directly from the BZNG binary format.
+A ZNG file/stream is encoded with UTF-8.
+All subsequent references to characters and strings in this section refer to the Unicode code points that result when the stream is decoded.
+If a ZNG stream includes data that is not valid UTF-8, the stream is invalid.

-A stream of control messages and values messages is represented as a sequence of UTF-8 lines each terminated by a newline.
-Any newlines embedded in values must be escaped, i.e., via `\x0a`.
+A stream of control messages and values messages is represented as a sequence of lines each terminated by a newline.
+Any newlines embedded in string-typed values must be escaped, i.e., via `\u{0a}` or `\x0a`.

 A line that begins with `#` is a control message and all other lines are values.